xinyun2000/PaperNotes/A survey of Large Language Models.md

 - based on the Markov assumption(predicting the next word based on the most recent context)

-- with a fixed context length n, called n-gram language model
+- with a fixed context length n, called the n-gram language model

   #### n-gram language model

-  gram: calculating window, bigram or trigram language models
+  gram: calculating window, bigram, or trigram language models

   the Markov chain, with two tasks:

   1. calculating the joint possibility(unigram model/bag-of words)
   2. calculating the conditional possibility(bigram/trigram/n-gram)

-  ##### Unigram language modelling
+  ##### Unigram language modeling

-  every words are independent, with no grammar between each other
+  every word are independent, with no grammar between each other

   $$
   P(W1,W2,...,Wn)=P(W1)P(W2)...P(Wn)